My favorite Spinach and Kale Smoothie

-There are several recipes for Spinach and Kale Smoothies, but I wanted to add something else in mine.
+There are several recipes for Spinach and Kale Smoothies, but I wanted to add something else to mind.
 I added ginger!
 That pulled the taste of the greens, the banana, and peanut butter together.

-I am somewhat lactose intolerant.
+I am lactose intolerant but in denial.
 Yes!
 I know I don’t want to admit that I am 100% lactose intolerant.
-I consider myself a lite lactose intolerant person.
-LOL. lf there’s such a thing!
+I consider myself a lite lactose intolerant person. 🙂 if there’s such a thing!

-This types of milk do not have the texture or the taste you are looking for to be more enjoyable.
-These milk will give you the impression that you just added water to the greens and fruit mixture.
+These types of milk do not have the texture or the taste you are looking for to be more enjoyable.
+This milk will give you the impression that you just added water to the greens and fruit mixture.
 Not a great taste at all – unless you want to drink juice and not a smoothie.

 Before I leave you, I want to share a few more words.
 This recipe can be a detox drink or smoothie drink, whichever you prefer.
 I have also added turmeric to give it a super boost.

 Lastly, make sure that you manage your diet well.
-Be aware of food portion requirement as well as daily nutrients amount requirements
+Be aware of food portion requirements as well as daily nutrients amount requirements

 My favorite Spinach and Kale Smoothie